One day, perhaps in the not so distant future, we will be able to interact with tablets, phones or computers using a normal old sheet of paper.

 A thousand possible applications

-Imagine that this technology facilitates user interaction with food packaging to check if the food is safe to consume.
-Or even with large packaging, to allow users to sign the package that arrives at home by simply dragging their finger on the box to identify themselves correctly.
+Imagine this technology facilitating user interaction with food packaging to verify whether the food is safe to consume.
+Or even with large packaging, to allow users to sign for the package that arrives at home by simply dragging their finger on the box to identify themselves correctly.